Southwest University of Political Science and Law

-Southwest University of Political Science and Law (SWUPL) is a national public university located in Chongqing, China.
+The Southwest University of Political Science and Law (SWUPL) is a municipal public university in Yubei, Chongqing, China.
+It is affiliated with the City of Chongqing, and co-funded by the Chongqing Municipal People's Government and the Ministry of Education.

-It was founded in 1953 with the original name Southwest College of Political Science and Law.
-It was one of the first faculties of political science and law established after the People's Republic of China was established.
-Its law school ranks third among all the law schools in China.
-Notable alumni include Liang Huixing, Liang Zhiping, He Weifang, Xu Zhangrun and Zhang Xinbao.

-Zhou Qiang, a grade 1978 alumnus from the Law Department of SWUPL, was elected president and chief justice of the Supreme People's Court of China at the fifth plenary meeting of the first session of the 12th National People's Congress (NPC) in Beijing on March 15, 2013.
+The university was founded in 1953 as Southwest College of Political Science and Law.

 History

-As one of the oldest political science and law universities in China, Southwest University of Political Science and Law (SWUPL) developed from the Department of Political Science and Law at Southwest University of People’s Revolution which was founded in 1950, with Marshal Liu Bocheng as the university president.
+Southwest University of Political Science and Law (SWUPL) developed from the Department of Political Science and Law at Southwest University of People's Revolution which was founded in 1950, with Marshal Liu Bocheng as the university president.

 In 1953, SWUPL was officially established through merging the Political Science and Law departments of Chongqing University and Sichuan University, the Law departments of Chongqing Finance and Economy College, and of Guizhou University and Yunnan University.

-In 1978, the university was accredited as a key university by the State Council.
 In 2000, the administration of the university was transferred from the Ministry of Justice to the Chongqing municipality, thus creating a system of co-administration between the central and local government.

 In 2003, it was approved as one of the first universities to grant doctoral degree of first-level legal discipline.
 In 2004, it established one post-doctorate mobile station of Law.
 In 2007, SWUPL was awarded as “excellent undergraduate education” by Ministry of Education.

-In 2008, SWUPL became the key university co-administrated by Ministry of Education and Chongqing Municipality.
+In 2008, SWUPL became a university co-administrated by Ministry of Education and Chongqing Municipality.

-SWUPL became the first University in Chongqing co-administered by the Ministry and Municipality.
-On October 24, 2012.
+SWUPL became the first University in Chongqing co-administered by the Ministry and Municipality on October 24, 2012.